 - Difficult to clean the outer portion of the window pane.

 When it comes to aesthetics, transom windows are the most common accent type of window.

 - Great for beautifying your home while allowing natural light to enter.

 Price Range: $200-575

 13. Different Shapes

-Different shapes windows are mainly for aesthetic purposes and can be used in various needs and purposes for each room in your home.
-For example, round-shaped windows or half-circle shapes are common in kitchen and bathrooms where privacy is most important.
+Different shaped windows are mainly for aesthetic purposes and can be used in various rooms throughout your home.
+For example, round-shaped windows or half-circle shapes, are common in kitchens and bathrooms where privacy is important.

 - Allows more natural light to enter.

 Price Range: $250-$750 and up